The Real World: Physical violence

+Drug use

 Cast members are also subject to random drug tests, and a cast member failing a drug test will lead to him or her being evicted from the house.
-This was the case with Brandon Kane of the St. Thomas season, who was removed from the house in that season's eleventh episode after testing positive for cocaine usage.
+During the Hollywood season, it became known that Joey Kovar, had used large amounts of alcohol, cocaine, ecstasy, methamphetamine, as well as steroids that he used in bodybuilding since he was a teenager, and had suffered near-fatal overdose.
+Because of the erratic behavior he displayed as a result of this, he was asked to leave the show to pursue treatment.
+Kovar would later die of opiate intoxication on August 17, 2012, at the age of 29.
+During the St. Thomas season, Brandon Kane was removed from the house in that season's eleventh episode after testing positive for cocaine use.

+Property damage

 Cast members are held responsible for any damage to property that occurred within the house.
 For example, Brooklyn's J.D.
-Ordoñez was required to pay $350 after destroying a coffee table in one episode, and 2011 Las Vegas' Adam Royer was held responsible for the $3,105 worth of damage that his drunken and disorderly behavior caused to the suite that housed that season's cast.
+Ordoñez was required to pay $350 after destroying a coffee table in one episode.
+Cancun's Bronne Bruzgo was evicted from the hotel that served as the cast residence following a drunken incident in which he threw a fire extinguisher from a balcony to a pool below, though he was provided with nearby alternative housing by Student City, the cast's season employer.
+2011 Las Vegas' Adam Royer was held responsible for the $3,105 worth of damage that his drunken and disorderly behavior caused to the suite that housed that season's cast.